-This Online Safety Policy was approved by the school governing body on: September 2023 The implementation of this Online Safety Policy will be monitored by: Designated Safeguarding leads.
-Monitoring will take place at regular intervals: At least half termly The governing body will receive a report on the implementation of the Online Safety Policy generated by the monitoring group (which will include anonymous details of online safety incidents) at regular intervals: Insert time period (suggested to be at least once a year) The Online Safety Policy will be reviewed annually, or more regularly in the light of any significant new technological developments, new threats to online safety or incidents that have taken place.
-The next anticipated review date will be: September 2024
+This Online Safety Policy was approved by the school governing body on: September 2024 The implementation of this Online Safety Policy will be monitored by: Designated Safeguarding leads.
+Monitoring will take place at regular intervals: At least half termly The governing body will receive a report on the implementation of the Online Safety Policy generated by the monitoring group (which will include anonymous details of online safety incidents) at regular intervals: Headteacher report at each FGB.
+The Online Safety Policy will be reviewed annually, or more regularly in the light of any significant new technological developments, new threats to online safety or incidents that have taken place.
+The next anticipated review date will be: September 2025